Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q12 | Unanswered

-Are physical interventions only used in line with the law and only when staff are trained and certified to do so?
+Are physical interventions used only as a last resort, in line with the law, and only by staff trained and competent to use them safely?

 Supporting Notes